vedrankolac/parcel-threejs-oculus-boilerplate/README.md

 ## parcel-threejs-boilerplate
-Boilerplate for a fast start with three.js
+Boilerplate for a fast start with three.js on Oculus Quest 2 VR.
+- only tested on Oculus Quest 2
+- movement is controlled with joystick

 #### 1. How to deploy for github pages
 ```bash